alex-amiotte-suchet/alex-amiotte-suchet.github.io/_pages/data.md

 * Guarantees and public loans for SMEs financing.

-This [database](/files/data.xlsx) is attached to a working paper : Amiotte Suchet A. (2025), "Financing businesses: a State affair?
+This [database](/files/data.xlsx) is attached to a working paper : Amiotte Suchet A. (2025), "Financing businesses: an affair of State?
 Rise and financialisation of public financing for small and medium-sized enterprises in France".
 The original dataset gathers:
 - amounts of oustanding loans guaranteed by the Sofaris and by the corporatist system of "Article 8" ;
 - amounts of outstanding public loans to SMEs from 1980 to 2021.